Official websites use .gov

 Lifespan Respite Special Projects

-The Lifespan Respite Special Projects to Strengthen Program Development, Implementation and Sustainability (LRSP) was funded in FY 2020 and will end in FY 2024.
-The LRSP project complements the work of the Lifespan Respite Technical Assistance and Resource Center.
-The special projects grantee, the National Association of State Health Policy, along with their partners, the Lifespan Respite Technical Assistance and Resource Center, and the Respite Care Association of Wisconsin, are focused on increasing respite workforce recruitment, training and retention; building a state-based framework and roadmap for respite system planning and development; and enhancing approaches to help caregivers and families develop or strengthen their own natural support systems.
+Phase One of this work was spearheaded in the Lifespan Respite Special Projects to Strengthen Program Development, Implementation and Sustainability (LRSP) ACL-funded grant to the National Association of State Health Policy (NASHP), along with their partners, the Lifespan Respite Technical Assistance and Resource Center, and the Respite Care Association of Wisconsin.
+That project focused on increasing respite workforce recruitment, training, and retention; building a state-based framework and roadmap for respite system planning and development; and enhancing approaches to help caregivers and families develop or strengthen their support systems.

 Lifespan Respite Care Program: Select Grantee Activities